-Four Bands Community Fund, a Native CDFI provides enhanced loan opportunities to Native farmers and ranchers on the Cheyenne River Sioux Reservation.
-Utilizing NAAF funds they will provide a combination of products and services including loan capital, equity bundles, and offer business coaching to multiple Native-owned Agriculture operations.
+Four Bands Community Fund, a Native CDFI provides enhanced loan opportunities to Native famers and ranchers on the Cheyenne River Sioux Reservation.
+Utilizing NAAF funds they will provide a combination of products and services including loan capital, equity bundles, and offer business coaching to multiple Native owned Agriculture operations.
 They also will have a Building Equity for Beginning Farmers & Ranchers program to assist in purchasing assets to strengthen operations.

 14. Grand Traverse Band of Ottawa and Chippewa Indians

-The GTB Miijim Project will support and encourage tribal members and their families to reconnect to the land through gardening and farming, financial education workshops, and hosting a farm market to sell produce.
+The Grand Traverse Band’s (GTB) Miijim Project will support and encourage tribal members and their families to reconnect to the land through gardening and farming, financial education workshops, and hosting a farm market to sell produce.

 15. Grey Snow Management Solutions

-Grey Snow Management Solutions will develop a supply chain management program for the Ioway Seed Company.
+Grey Snow Management Solutions will hire a consultant to develop a supply chain management program for the Ioway Seed Company.
 This program will provide the necessary best practices and standard operating procedures necessary to ensure an efficient and cost-effective plan to source and supply seed from Tribal and Native producers.

 16. Hawaiian Lending & Investments

-The HLI Food Producer Resource Program (FPRP) is a unique lending approach, that addresses the surveys and input from producers that incorporate potential milestones and financial impact.
-With NAAF funding FPRP will deliver opportunity for access to capital to Native Hawaiian producers through a blended debt and equity investment to strengthen successful food production on Hawaiian Homelands in the State of Hawaii.
+The Hawaiian Lending and Investment’s (HLI) Food Producer Resource Program (FPRP) is a unique lending approach, that addresses the surveys and input from producers that incorporate potential milestones and financial impact.
+With NAAF funding, FPRP will deliver opportunity for access to capital to Native Hawaiian producers through a blended debt and equity investment to strengthen successful food production on Hawaiian Homelands in the State of Hawaii.